+'''

-''' java -javaagent:/opt/contrast/contrast-agent.jar --add-modules java.sql -- module-path libs --module mymodule/mycompany.App '''
+java -javaagent:/opt/contrast/contrast-agent.jar --add-modules java.sql --module-path li

+'''

 Java 2 security

 The Java 2 security manager allows system administrators to enforce policies that dictate the permissions available to Java code within a JVM.

 If you are using the Java 2 security manager with the Java agent, you will need to configure Java security policy files to apply permissions to Java code principals.